Frankenstrat

-The Frankenstrat, also known as "Frankie", is a guitar created by Eddie Van Halen.
+The Frankenstrat, also known as "Frankie" or officially "Frankenstein", is a guitar created by Eddie Van Halen.
 Its name is a portmanteau of Frankenstein, the fictional doctor who created a monster by combining body parts of the recently deceased, and the Stratocaster, a model of electric guitar made by Fender.

 The Frankenstrat was Van Halen's attempt to combine the sound of a classic Gibson guitar with the physical attributes and tremolo bar functionality of a Fender Stratocaster.
-An early version of a Superstrat, the guitar was made from a Northern Ash Stratocaster body, with pickup routing which Van Halen modified to fit a Gibson PAF humbucking pickup in the bridge position.
-The guitar has a maple neck and fretboard, chrome hardware, and was painted with a black-and-white striped design, then black and white stripes on a red background.
+An early version of a superstrat, the guitar was made from a Northern Ash Stratocaster body, with pickup routing which Van Halen modified to fit a Gibson PAF humbucking pickup in the bridge position.
+The guitar has a maple neck and fretboard, chrome hardware and was painted with a white over black design.
+This gave the appearance of a white guitar with black stripes.
+Later, red was painted over the original black and white.
+This now gave the appearance of a red guitar but was, in fact, just a third color sprayed over the original design.
 It has a standard six-string setup and a Floyd Rose tremolo.

-In April 2019, the Metropolitan Museum of Art displayed the Frankenstrat guitar as part of the "Play It Loud: Instruments of Rock and Roll" exhibit.
+In April 2019, the Metropolitan Museum of Art displayed the Frankenstrat as part of the "Play It Loud: Instruments of Rock and Roll" exhibit.
 A copy of the Frankenstrat is housed in the National Museum of American History, part of the Smithsonian Institution in Washington, D.C.

 Design

 Body

+Van Halen bought the Frankenstrat's northern ash body around January 1977 from Wayne Charvel, who primarily distributed Boogie Bodies necks and bodies and Schecter and Mighty Mite parts.

+Van Halen said in early interviews that the body was made by Boogie Bodies, but it does not appear to match the specific shape and minutiae of Boogie Bodies Strat replacements of the era, but is a direct match for a Schecter pattern Strat body, which Charvel distributed.
+The body might have been one of about 100 ash bodies that Charvel himself made under the tutelage of Dave Schecter.
+These bodies, stamped "Charvel Azusa", are known as 'Azusa' pattern bodies and match the Frankenstrat exactly.

-Van Halen bought the Frankenstrat's northern ash body and maple neck (which was a factory reject) for $130 from Wayne Charvel and Lynn Ellsworth, who sold Boogie Body bodies and necks.
-Van Halen was able to purchase the factory second body at a discount price of $50 due to a knot in the wood.
-The $80 neck had jumbo fret wire, and its truss rod was adjustable at the heel.
+Van Halen bought the factory second body at a discount price of $50 due to a knot in the wood in the lower cutaway.

-Luthier Donny Ward concluded that Ellsworth, who was primarily a furniture maker, was in no position to mass-produce the first 100-body order from Charvel, and so received help from the Schecter guitar factory in the San Fernando Valley.
+Neck

+The guitar was initially assembled using parts from a 1961 Fender Stratocaster that Van Halen had been using for some time.
+The $80 Boogie Bodies neck, which was acquired around summer 1977, had jumbo frets and a brass nut with a large Strat headstock.